zarkones/XENA/README.md

 Features:
 + Cross platform.
 Requires NodeJS.
 + GPT 3 gateway.
 Allowing you to chat with AI in the web user interface.

+### CONTRACTS ###

+**Xena-Contract-Botchain**

+This contract allows the bootstrapping of the botnet by acting as a smart contract on Ethereum blockchain.
+The creator of the contract has the highest authority and is able to assign an administrator of the contract and reassign it.
+Only the administrator can change the currently promoted configuration, messages and sponsored peers.

+The contract's creator cannot change any properties of the contract apart from the currently active administrator.
+That way we avoid a single point of failure, where the creator connects to the blockchain and discloses his IP address thus risk getting attacked and his wallet key stolen.
+Also all configuration, messages and sponsored peers MUST be signed in order to lower the attack area.
+Thus a successful takeover of the contract requires the creator's wallet key and the bot master's private key.

+There is no need to publish this contract on a private blockchain.

 ### REQUIREMENTS ###